The Top 10 Scariest Motorcycles Ever

 8. Suzuki GSX-R1100 (WP)

 In an age where the FireBlade had just landed and eclipsed everything in the superbike class.
-You’d be forgiven for thinking that Suzuki would chase the Honda by going lighter and more focussed, with sharper handling.
+You’d be forgiven for thinking that Suzuki would chase the Honda by going lighter and more focused, with sharper handling.
 What they actually did was use a sledgehammer to crack a walnut!
 And it nearly worked.

 The GSX-R1100 was sharper than its spec sheet would have you believe.
-Its 156bhp made it one of the more powerful of the early nineties superbikes although it’s double-cradle frame, which had been around since the original GSX-R slab-sided bikes, meant it couldn’t scythe through an apex like the ‘Blade did.
-Add to that four-pot brakes (on the early bikes) and a wet-weight nudging 260kg - more than a 2018 Multistrada - and the handling should have been dire, but it wasn’t.
-Near perfect weight distribution and a short wheelbase made the 1100 the weapon of choice for the hooligans!
+Its 156bhp made it one of the more powerful of the early nineties superbikes although its double-cradle frame, which had been around since the original GSX-R slab-sided bikes, meant it couldn’t scythe through an apex like the ‘Blade did.
+Add to that four-pot brakes (on the early bikes) and a wet weight nudging 260kg - more than a 2018 Multistrada - and the handling should have been dire, but it wasn’t.
+Near-perfect weight distribution and a short wheelbase made the 1100 the weapon of choice for the hooligans!
 It could turn fast and loved to wheelie.

 The big ‘Gixxer’ also had something the other bikes in the class didn’t have: Attitude.
 And it had it in spades.